johnwaltonvi/wa_parakeet/README.md

 # Launch manually
 ./scripts/parakeet-ptt --append-space --allow-esc
+# Disable voice isolation if you prefer the raw input audio
+# ./scripts/parakeet-ptt --disable-voice-isolation
 ```

 The listener logs to `~/.cache/Parakeet/push_to_talk.log` and stores a PID cookie at `/tmp/parakeet-ptt.pid` to prevent duplicate launches.